frnsys/dippindots/dots/phone/README.md

 # Android phone setup
 ## Keyboard

-Using _Unexpected Keyboard_ with a custom layout, defined in `kb-layout.xml`.
+Using _Unexpected Keyboard_ with a custom layout ("Tortoise"), defined in `kb-layout.xml`.
 It's a version of QWERTY modified so that there are fewer keys per row (and thus wider keys) and to be more symbol-friendly than the default Android keyboard.

 ## Termux